Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 I’m not finished yet…

-Obstacle #3: Trying to be even healthier using Grass Fed Beef which is even Leaner!
+Obstacle #3: Make this recipe even healthier using Grass Fed Beef

-To make matters worse, we not only went lean, we went all grass fed.
+To make matters worse, what if you want to use grass-fed beef?
 I have found this to be more lean as all grass cows are healthier and less fatty unlike grain fed cows that typically don’t roam around like their lucky grass fed brothers do.

 In addition,some people complain that with all grass fed you have less flavor than grain fed, or that there are subtle changes in flavor due to the seasonal changes in the grass itself.